kerryjiang/SuperSocket.Document/010-A-Telnet-Example.md

 > __Keywords__: Telnet, Console Project, References

+## Prerequisites

+Make sure you have installed the latest .NET Core 3.0 SDK (preview version)

-## Create a Console project and add references of SuperSocket
+## Create a Console project and add references of SuperSocket (targets to netcoreapp3.0)

 	dotnet new console
 	dotnet add package SuperSocket --version 2.0.0-*